run-x/opta-docs/content/en/docs/Reference/Modules.md

 ## aws-documentdb
 This module creates an AWS Documentdb  cluster.
-It is made in the private subnets created by the _init macro and so can only be accessed in the VPC or through some proxy (e.g. VPN).
-It is encrypted at rest with a kms key created in the env setup via the _init macro and in transit via tls.
+It is made in the private subnets automatically created for the environment. macro and so can only be accessed in the VPC or through some proxy (e.g. VPN).
+It is encrypted at rest with a kms key created in the env setup and in transit via tls.

 *Variables*
 * `instance_class` -- Optional.
 This is the RDS instance type used for the documentdb cluster [instances](https://aws.amazon.com/documentdb/pricing/).